mnot/I-D/http-proxy-problem/draft.md

 Changing the way that HTTP operates therefore has the potential to re-balance the capabilities and rights of the various stakeholders.

+This section proposes several straw-man principles for consideration as the basis of those changes.
+Their sole purpose here is to provoke discussion.

 ## Proxies Have a Legitimate Place